test-results-reporter/test-results-reporter.github.io/docs/guides/conditions.md

 # Conditions

+Conditions allows teams to fine-tune the publishing process to meet their specific needs, ensuring that they receive only the information they require in real-time.

-We can specify the conditions under which each target, extension to run.
+We can specify the conditions under which each target or extension to run.
 By default, a target or extension will have default condition tied to the test results.
-For example, targets like `slack` or `teams` will run all the times and extensions like `report-portal-analysis` or `mentions` will only run when there are test failures.
+For example, targets like `slack` or `teams` will run for all the test runs and extensions like `report-portal-analysis` or `mentions` will only run when there are test failures.

 ### Condition (Test Results)